Dev-Adejare/Token_Based_Governance/README.md

 # Token-Based-Governance

 ## Project Overview
 This project implements a decentralized governance system on the Ethereum blockchain, allowing users holding a custom ERC20 token to participate in decision-making by voting on proposals.
-Key features include proposal creation, voting mechanisms, quorum enforcement, and result tallying.

 ## Features
 - **Custom ERC20 Token**: Only holders of this token can participate in governance.